Chr15w1986/Javascript_PP2/README.md

 ## ACKNOWLEDGEMENTS:

 - Code institute for the Tutors on the course.
-- My Mentor [Ben Kavanagh](https://github.com/BAK2K3) for his brilliant advice on my code, whether it is right or wrong, excellent way with words and constantly believing in me.
+- My Mentor [Ben Kavanagh](https://github.com/BAK2K3) for his brilliant advice on my code, whether my code is right or wrong, his excellent way with words and constantly believing in me.
 - Dave Horrocks, for taking time out of his own studies, for his excellent teaching style and expertise on all things javascript.
 - My family for their support and patience.
 - Everybody on Slack for tips, advice, quick fixes and kind words.